 Planning Grants are usually made for a period of twelve months.

-Implementation Grants for Historic Places and Exhibitions are usually made for a period of twelve to thirty-six months.
-Grants for Community Conversations are made for a period of twelve to twenty-four months.
+Implementation Grants for Historic Places and Exhibitions projects are usually made for a period of twelve to thirty-six months.
+Implementation Grants for Community Conversations projects are made for a period of twelve to twenty-four months.

 NEH generally does not award grants to other federal entities or to applicants whose projects are so closely intertwined with a federal entity that the project takes on characteristics of the federal entity’s own authorized activities.
 This does not preclude applicants from using grant funds from, or sites and materials controlled by, other federal entities in their projects.

 Applicants are not required to obtain a planning grant before applying for an implementation grant.
 Applicants may not, however, submit multiple applications for the same project at the same deadline.
 If an application for a project is already under review, another application for the same project will not be accepted.